- Height: 17-18 inches

 The American Kennel Club says: “An affectionate, good-natured companion, the Keeshond is outgoing and friendly with people and dogs, following the lead of their owners when welcoming strangers.
 The breed learns quickly and is energetic, requiring daily exercise”.
 In 1990, the Keeshond was recognized by the AKC and was accepted into the Non-Sporting Group.

 The colors of the Keeshond are rather dramatic.
 The coats are always a mix of cream, gray and black.
 The coats of some dogs may be lighter or darker than others.
-No two Keeshonden coats are the same.
+No two coats are the same.
 The outer hair always has black tips, which is indicative to the breed.
-The illusion of the Keeshond wearing glasses is an essential characteristic of this special breed.
+The illusion of this dog wearing glasses is an essential characteristic of this special breed.

 Keeshond puppies are fun, active and quite funny too.
-A Keeshond puppy needs to be socialized with people, animals and be introduced to a variety of noises and situations.
+Puppies needs to be socialized with people, animals and be introduced to a variety of noises and situations.
 Puppy kindergarten classes are a great idea as the pup will learn, you will learn and both of you get to socialize with other pet owners.